wso2/react-vizgrammar/README.md

 These prerequisites must be installed before proceeding with the build process.

 #### Build the Library
-In order to build React-VizGrammar from the sources, Get a clone from this repository and then run the following commands in the terminal from the react-vizgrammar directory.
+In order to build React-VizGrammar from the sources, clone this repository and run the following commands in the terminal from the react-vizgrammar directory.
 ```bash
     npm install
     npm run build
 ```

 #### Build and run samples
-To build and start the dev-server and view the samples, inside the main directory run the following command afer installing the npm dependencies.
+In order to build and start the dev-server and view the samples, run the following command inside the main directory after installing the npm dependencies.
 ```bash
     npm run samples
 ```